ActiveCampaign/queueing_rabbit/README.md

 * 6 messages are published to the default exchange with routing key `Reciter`.
 * 6 messages are consumed from the `Reciter` queue.
 * 6 lines of the poem are printed to STDOUT.

-## Choosing the back-end: bunny or amqp?

-`Bunny` is a pseudo-synchronous RabbitMQ client. `Amqp` is EventMachine-based and heavily asynchronous (lots of callbacks involved).
-Both clients are in active development, thoroughly documented and fairly stable.

-Choose `bunny` if you don’t want to worry about blocking I/O and EventMachine-compilant drivers.
-Choose `amqp` if you’re familiar with EventMachine, designing a lightweight app from scratch and performance is a serious concern.
-Obviously there are exceptions, and no one knows your requirements better than you.

-Also, you can use both of them.
-For example, you may decide to publish via `bunny` from your Rails app and use `amqp` in your background worker.

 ## Documentation & Support